Yes that deer looks lonely, but leave it be, experts say…

 Archived in the category: General Info

-Posted by Joyce Rhyne on 08 Sep 11 - 0 Comments
+Posted by Joyce Rhyne on 08 Sep 11 - Comments Off on Yes that deer looks lonely, but leave it be, experts say…

 Species including birds, deer and snakes are normally active this time of year but with water sources drying up many more animals are on the move and taking their young along as they search for resources.
 This means folks in rural as well as urban environments may find themselves coming across adolescent animals that may appear to need human kindness and a Disney song.